marparack/Apodini/Documentation/SemanticModelBuilders/GraphQLSemanticModelBuilder.md

 ### Purpose
 We are going to talk about the user input and GrapQL parse in this markdown file.
 We will consider many examples that aim to help the user understanding the GraphQL semantic builder.
+GraphQL engine will serve in the `/graphl` endpoint.

 ### Mapping
 #### Text Component
 The user can define the components as the following.